-- An undergraduate degree in Bioinformatics, Computer Science, Computer Engineering or another relevant discipline - Minimum of three years of experience or the equivalent combination of education and experience - Superb programming skills using a variety of languages, especially Python, Java or C/C++.
-Knowledge of optimization techniques - At least 2 years of experience with SQL/MongoDB database systems - Experience working in software or hardware development projects with multiple sub-teams - Experience working with human genome sequencing data is preferred - Willingness to learn about genetics - Ability to communicate effectively verbally and in writing - Ability to work effectively independently and in a team environment - Strong organizational skills, meticulous attention to detail
+- An undergraduate degree in Bioinformatics, Computer Science, Computer Engineering or another relevant discipline - Minimum of three years of experience or the equivalent combination of education and experience - Superb programming skills using a variety of languages, especially Python.
+Knowledge of optimization techniques - Experience developing web-based interfaces using Django - At least 2 years of experience with SQL/MongoDB database systems - Working knowledge of commercial cloud services (e.g. Amazon Web Services) is an advantage - Familiarity with the Ruby on Rails framework - Experience developing web APIs - Experience working in software or hardware development projects with multiple sub-teams - Experience working with human genome sequencing data is preferred - Willingness to learn about genetics - Ability to communicate effectively verbally and in writing - Ability to work effectively independently and in a team environment - Strong organizational skills, meticulous attention to detail